rust-lang/rust/text/0000-trait-alias.md

 // in the backend crate
 pub struct Backend;

-impl trait Foo<Backend> for i32 {
+impl Foo<Backend> for i32 {
   // ...
 }
 ```

 Users who want to use that crate will have to export both the trait `Foo` from the generic crate
 *and* the backend singleton type from the backend crate.
-Instead, we would like to be able to let
+Instead, we would like to be able to leave
 the backend singleton type hidden in the crate.
 The first shot would be to create a new trait for
 our backend: